Stackclash/5e-vault/6. Mechanics/Classes/Monk Way Of The Four Elements.md

 ### Eternal Mountain Defense

 You can spend 5 ki points to cast [[/6.
-Mechanics/Spells/stoneskin.md\|stoneskin]], targeting yourself.
+Mechanics/Spells/Stoneskin.md|stoneskin]], targeting yourself.

 ### Fangs of the Fire Snake

 When you use the Attack action on your turn, you can spend 1 ki point to cause tendrils of flame to stretch out from your fists and feet.
 Your reach with your unarmed strikes increases by 10 feet for that action, as well as the rest of the turn.
-A hit with such an attack deals fire damage instead of bludgeoning damage, and if you spend 1 ki point when the attack hits, it also deals an extra `dice: 1d10\|avg` (`1d10`) fire damage.
+A hit with such an attack deals fire damage instead of bludgeoning damage, and if you spend 1 ki point when the attack hits, it also deals an extra `dice: 1d10` (`1d10`) fire damage.

 ### Fist of Four Thunders

 You can spend 2 ki points to cast [[/6.
-Mechanics/Spells/thunderwave.md\|thunderwave]].
+Mechanics/Spells/Thunderwave.md|thunderwave]].

 ### Flames of the Phoenix

 You can spend 4 ki points to cast [[/6.
-Mechanics/Spells/fireball.md\|fireball]].
+Mechanics/Spells/Fireball.md|fireball]].

 ### Gong of the Summit

 You can spend 3 ki points to cast [[/6.
-Mechanics/Spells/shatter.md\|shatter]].
+Mechanics/Spells/Shatter.md|shatter]].

 ### Mist Stance

 You can spend 4 ki points to cast [[/6.
-Mechanics/Spells/gaseous-form.md\|gaseous form]], targeting yourself.
+Mechanics/Spells/Gaseous Form.md|gaseous form]], targeting yourself.

 ### Ride the Wind

 You can spend 4 ki points to cast [[/6.
-Mechanics/Spells/fly.md\|fly]], targeting yourself.
+Mechanics/Spells/Fly.md|fly]], targeting yourself.

 ### River of Hungry Flame

 You can spend 5 ki points to cast [[/6.
-Mechanics/Spells/wall-of-fire.md\|wall of fire]].
+Mechanics/Spells/Wall Of Fire.md|wall of fire]].

 ### Rush of the Gale Spirits

 You can spend 2 ki points to cast [[/6.
-Mechanics/Spells/gust-of-wind.md\|gust of wind]].
+Mechanics/Spells/Gust Of Wind.md|gust of wind]].

 ### Shape the Flowing River